 Which Indian cities are popular for medical tourists?

 India's largest cities attract the most international patients, with Delhi, Mumbai, and Bangalore leading the way in India's growing medical tourism industry.
 Scroll left and right on the images below to view more hospitals and super-specialty hospitals.

 - Mumbai is India's most important hub for trade, business, commerce and culture.

 - Bangalore is home to a booming high-tech industry and is the largest of India's southern cities.

 - Delhi, India's capital, is home to over 25 million people and is the second largest urban area in the world.

 Do I need a medical visa to receive treatment in India?

 All visitors to India need a visa and a passport valid for at least six months from the first date of entering the country.
 For complex healthcare-related procedures, a medical visa should be obtained.
 For less time-sensitive treatments like minor dentistry work and cosmetic procedures, a tourist visa should be fine.

 How do I organize treatment in India?

-You can always contact hospitals directly, but if you are looking to book treatment in India and are unsure where to start, MEDIGO's Care Team can provide guidance.
-Make a free inquiry via our website or send an email to email@example.com.
+You can always contact hospitals directly, but if you are looking to book treatment in India and are unsure where to start, you can use Medigo to make a free inquiry for treatment in India.